 SECTION 25.
 At the beginning of the game, the home team is required to provide a visible game clock, a visible shot clock, a working horn (hand-held or as part of the scoreboard) to be used at the scorer's table, a scorebook and timing devices for penalties and as a back up for the shot clock.
+By the 2021 season, all men's lacrosse institutions shall have two visible shot clocks with the ability to be set/reset to two different times.
 Failing to provide a horn or working clocks shall be penalized by illegal procedure.
 When there is a discrepancy between the penalty clock at the table and the game clock, the game clock shall be the official clock.
 If the scoreboard clock malfunctions, the referee shall designate the clock at the sideline table as the official game clock.